maarten-pennings/Lego-Mindstorms/nxt/README.md

   On Windows 10 PC, the IDE from LEGO does not always install.
   See [install](install/install.md) for some installation tips, extra resources (images), and resetting a clicking brick.
+  For the install on the LEGO club, see below.

 - **IDE**
   NXT-G is the IDE (integrated development environment) of LEGO Mindstorms NXT.